 When it comes to year-end associate bonuses, it appears the legal industry’s top tier still follows Cravath, Swaine & Moore.

-Cravath announced on Nov.
-26 that it would dole out more extra cash to its 372 junior lawyers in 2012 than it did in 2011.
-By Nov.
-29, four Am Law 100 firms—Paul, Weiss, Rifkind, Wharton & Garrison; Proskauer Rose; Simpson Thacher & Bartlett; and Skadden, Arps, Slate, Meagher & Flom—had informed their associates that they would be matching the bonus scale established by Cravath.
+A dozen Am Law 100 firms were mostly mum in response to our initial inquiries on the subject.
+As of Thursday, however, four of those firms—Paul, Weiss, Rifkind, Wharton & Garrison; Proskauer Rose; Simpson Thacher & Bartlett; and Skadden, Arps, Slate, Meagher & Flom—had informed their associates that history would indeed be repeating itself this year and that they would be matching the bonus scale established by Cravath.

-Simpson Thacher was the first of Cravath’s peers to fall in line, informing associates about its bonus plans in an early Nov.
-28 memo from chair Peter Ruegger that said the extra compensation would be paid on December 28.
+Simpson Thacher was the first of Cravath’s peers to fall in line, informing associates about its bonus plans in an early Wednesday memo from chair Peter Ruegger (first posted on Above the Law) that said the extra compensation would be paid on December 28.

 Paul Weiss chair Brad Karp noted in his email announcing the firm’s bonus scale that associates who predate the class of 2004 will get the same $60,000 the members of that class will receive.

-Proskauer’s executive committee sent its 445 associates an email early on the afternoon of Nov.
-29 laying out Cravath-scale bonuses to be paid December 28.
+Proskauer’s executive committee sent its 445 associates an email Thursday afternoon laying out Cravath-scale bonuses to be paid December 28.
 The memo says that those with more seniority than members of class of 2004 will receive individualized bonuses.

-“It’s very rare people move for money,” Schwartz said.
+“It’s very rare people move for money,” Schwartz says.
 “Though there certainly can be grumblings if people feel bonuses are not high enough.”